mehuljani/IslandCafe/README.md

 --out     Output file name

--verbose  print on screen
+--verbose print on screen

--expert   keep temporary files for user analyses
+--expert  keep temporary files for user analyses

--visual   Make a map of genomic islands (Requires CGView be installed and in path)
+--visual  Make a map of genomic islands (Requires CGView be installed and in path)

 ## Output